microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-sensor-regeneratedeploymentaccesskey.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Generate a new deployment access key that can be used to activate [sensor](../resources/security-sensor.md) installation.
+Generate a new deployment access key that can be used to install a [sensor](../resources/security-sensor.md) associated with the workspace.

 ## Permissions